VenoMidas/weekend-redux-feedback-loop/INSTRUCTIONS.md

         - [X] most recent feedback on top
     - [X] Allow user to delete existing feedback
         - [X] Prompt to confirm deletion
-    - [ ] Add the ability to flag an existing feedback entry for further review on the /admin view.
+    - [X] Add the ability to flag an existing feedback entry for further review on the /admin view.

+- [ ] API Doc
+- [ ] Add comments
+- [ ] Update Readme

 - [ ] Deploy to heroku